 At The Center, our mission guides everything that we do.
 We work to ultimately graduate students who are joyful, resilient, life-long learners and we never forget about the importance of each day of this wonderful journey!
 Our philosophy combines a nurturing, inclusive learning environment with an increasingly challenging academic program that addresses the developmental needs of each child.
 We cannot wait to get to know your family and introduce you to our program and community.

-Embarking on an admissions process is a big deal.
+Embarking on an admissions process is an important milestone.
 We know that families experience this process in many different ways.
-As parents in the school search, while we research, think and write about our children, consider our family’s deepest values, create spreadsheets, explore websites, talk with friends and teachers, map out distances, examine viewbooks, and attend events, what we’re really doing is dreaming about our children’s future, next year and many years down the road.
-We’re finding a school and a community that we admire, trust, love, and are excited to partner with in raising our children.
+As parents, while you research, think and write about your child, consider your family’s deepest values, create spreadsheets, explore websites, talk with friends and teachers, map out distances, examine viewbooks, and attend events, what you're really doing is dreaming about your child’s future, next year and far down the road.
+My hope is that you're finding a school and a community that you admire, trust, love, and are excited at the prospect of partnering with in raising your child.
 Our team is looking forward to being by your side in this process.